- An inquest is a fact-finding inquiry, not a trial.

 In short, I don't know whether I could sign a death certificate.
 Should I ask the coroner's permission?

 The coroner can't give you authority to sign a death certificate.
 A doctor attending the deceased patient in her last illness is required by statute to complete a death certificate, giving the cause of death to the best of their knowledge and belief.

 If, as it appears, you feel you are without the knowledge and belief to complete the certificate, then it can be completed to show that the death has been reported to the coroner.
 The registrar cannot register the death until the coroner has finished their inquiries.

 If a medical examiner has been appointed in their locality doctors may wish to discuss the cause of death with them in the first instance, which may resolve any uncertainty about the cause of death.

-Where a medical examiner has not yet been appointed or where the uncertainty is unresolved, doctors may wish to avoid delay by reporting a death informally to the coroner and seeking reassurance to issue a death certificate.
+Where a medical examiner has not yet been appointed or where the uncertainty is unresolved, doctors may wish to avoid delay by reporting a death informally to the coroner and seeking advice on whether it is appropriate to issue a death certificate.

-However, on receiving this reassurance, the doctor should not initial the certificate to indicate that the coroner has been informed.
-If it is initialled, the death cannot be registered without the coroner's authority, which produces the very delay that the doctor sought to avoid.
+However, on receiving this advice, the doctor should not initial the certificate to indicate that the coroner has been informed.
+If it is initialled, the death cannot be registered without the coroner's authority, which could then result in the very delay that the doctor sought to avoid.

 This page was correct at publication on 20/08/2021.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.